Get A Quote

 The following features define Romex cables:

-• Sheathing: The sheath for Romex cable is commonly made of PVC material, which is flexible but easily penetrated.
+• Sheathing: Romex cable sheaths are commonly made of flexible but easily penetrated PVC material.
 Each conductor in the cable is insulated individually, and the bundle of wires is also insulated as a whole, ensuring two layers of protection.

 • Wires: Like MC cables, NM cables contain at least two conductor wires and a ground wire.
 One conductor is a neutral conductor, while the others are hot conductors.